milkbottledude/BAISmods/Documentation.md

 We will assign the semesters their modules based on module priority, which will be as such:

-**High Priority**
+#### Very High Priority

-- Low level BAIS core mods + CS1010A + IS1108 + BT1101
+- BAIS core mods with no prerequisites, + CS1010A, IS1108, and BT1101
-- UE modules not part of chosen minor(s)
+- Low level UE language modules

-**Medium Priority**
+#### High Priority

-- Mid level BAIS modules that have many 'req_for' modules
+- Just unlocked, mid level BAIS modules that is required to unlock higher level BAIS mods
+- UE mods needed to access higher level PE/minor mods

+#### Medium Priority
-- Low level UE modules that are part of chosen minor(s)
+- Just unlocked, mid level UE mods that are required to unlock higher level PE/minor mods

-**Low Priority**

 - The 4 remaining modules needed to satisfy the 6 pillars

+#### Low Priority
 - High level BAIS mods
-- High level UE mods belonging to minor(s)
+- High level/Miscellanous UE mods

-Now lets establish some **rules** that BAISmods will abide by when allocating modules to a semester:
+Now lets establish some rules that BAISmods will abide by when allocating modules to a semester:

-1) I plan to keep all unrestricted electives out of year 1 sem 1, as its unlikely for a student to declare their minor/2nd major just after matriculation.
-This might change in the future, but for now its just a little safety guardrail.
+#### Rules

+1) Every semester must contain a UE language module or UE pre-req module.
+Unless there are no longer any more UE modules under that criteria.

 2) For the remaining 4 modules required to satisfy the 6 pillars, there cannot be more than 1 of such mods in a single semester

 3) IS4108 AI Solutioning Capstone Project can only be taken in y4s1 or y4s2, and Industry Experience Requirement can only be taken in y3s2 or y4s1.
-So there are 2 options: IS4108 and IER in y3s2 and y4s1 respectively, or y4s1 and y4s2 (more common)
+So there are 2 options: IS4108 and IER in y3s2 and y4s1 respectively, or y4s1 and y4s2 (more common, this will be the default)

 4) IS4108 AI Solutioning Capstone Project can only be put with **max** 2 other modules that are <= 4 units.